-This blog will share my reflections on English inside and outside the classroom, particularly on the key role of motivation in TEFL, through teacher-to-teacher ideas as well as practical lesson activities.
+This blog will share my reflections on English inside and outside the classroom, particularly on the key role of motivation in ELT, through teacher-to-teacher ideas as well as practical lesson activities.
 I hope to be able to connect with teaching colleagues and students of English from around the world, and learn many things to improve my own teaching practices.

 The founding principles:

 I don’t move without motivation, clear goals and plans, and I’ve taken this from the realm of sports – from completing an Ironman triathlon to several marathons (highlight so far – Boston) and ultra marathons (highlight and it will probably stay that way – Ultra Trail du Mont Blanc) into my work as an English teacher and teacher trainer.

-So everything you read on this blog is driven by a personal motivation that teachers value their profession and realise the potential of their influence, and that students are motivated to learn English.
+So everything you read on this blog is driven by a personal motivation that teachers value their profession and realise the potential of their influence, and that students are motivated to learn English as a direct result.
 Once motivation is in place, we can find the energy to join the dots and make anything happen.
 Where there’s a will, there’s a way.

-I’m committed to the principles of mindset theory in both teaching teachers and students, which isn’t yet mainstream in ELT teacher training courses.
+I’m committed to the principles of Growth Mindset in both teaching teachers and students, which isn’t yet mainstream in ELT teacher training courses.
 Also, the motivation to learn English should stem from a desire to connect to the world around us, if only REAL language and communication can find their way into the classroom.

 A bit of CV:

 Dajeee Roma!!
 I’ve worked as a teacher and teacher trainer at International House Rome since September 2018.
 I previously worked as an ADOS (Assistant Director of Studies) at International House Riga, Latvia, having started there in September 2016 as Senior Teacher.
-I previously worked at Nessie English Centre academy in Albacete, Spain for four years, and passed the Delta qualification while teaching there, finishing the qualification in August 2015.
+I previously worked at Nessie English Centre academy in Albacete, Spain for four years, and passed the Delta qualification while teaching there in August 2015.